Le Charivari

 Le Charivari was an illustrated magazine published in Paris, France, from 1832 to 1937.
 It published caricatures, political cartoons and reviews.
 After 1835, when the government banned political caricature, Le Charivari began publishing satires of everyday life.
 The name refers to the folk practice of holding a charivari, a loud, riotous parade, to shame or punish wrongdoers.

 History and profile

 Le Charivari was started by caricaturist Charles Philipon and his brother-in-law Gabriel Aubert to reduce their financial risk of censorship fines.
-They also had published the satirical, anti-monarchist, illustrated newspaper La Caricature, which had more pages and was printed on more expensive paper.
+They also published the satirical, anti-monarchist, illustrated newspaper La Caricature, which had more pages and was printed on more expensive paper.
 In Le Charivari, they featured humorous content which was not so political.
-Ownership of the paper changed often due to issues with government censorship, and related taxes and fines.
+Ownership of the paper changed often due to issues with government censorship, as well as related taxes and fines.

-Le Charivari published daily from 1832 to 1936, and then weekly until 1937.
+Le Charivari was published daily from 1832 to 1936, and then weekly until 1937.

-In 1841, British wood-engraver Ebenezer Landells, together with Henry Mayhew, used Le Charivari as the model to establish their Punch magazine, subtitled The London Charivari.
+In 1841, British wood-engraver Ebenezer Landells and Henry Mayhew used Le Charivari as the model to establish their Punch magazine, subtitled The London Charivari.